OpenFn/lightning/kafka_testing/KAFKA_ARCHITECTURE.md

 A `MessageCandidateSet` is the collection of TriggerKafkaMessage records that all have the same trigger_id, topic and key.
-Each unique combination of trigger_id, topic and key is a the identifier for a `MessageCandidateSet` (**MCSID**)
+Each unique combination of trigger_id, topic and key is defined as `MessageCandidateSet` (**MCS**) instance.

-The `MessageCandidateSetServer` is reponsible for finding all the unique MCSIDs within the persisted `TriggerKafkaMessage` records and providing these, one at a time to the `MessageCandidateSetWorker` when requested.
+The `MessageCandidateSetServer` is reponsible for finding all the unique MCSs within the persisted `TriggerKafkaMessage` records and providing these, one at a time to the `MessageCandidateSetWorker` when requested.

-On the first request for an MCSID after the `MessageCandidateSetServer` has started, the `MessageCandidateSetServer` will retrive all distinct MCSIDs from the database and store these in memory.
-It will serve from memory until the list has been exhausted, whereupon it will, once again, retrieve all distinct MCSIDs from the database.
+On the first request for an MCS after the `MessageCandidateSetServer` has started, the `MessageCandidateSetServer` will retrive all distinct MCSs from the database and store these in memory.
+It will serve from memory until the list has been exhausted, whereupon it will, once again, retrieve all distinct MCSs from the database.

 ### KafkaTriggers.MessageCandidateSetWorker

 When a `MessageCandidateSetWorker` is started, it will  `enqueue` a message to itself using `Process.send_after`.
-Upon receipt of ths message, it will request a MCSID from the `MessageCandidateSetServer`.
+Upon receipt of this message, it will request a MCS from the `MessageCandidateSetServer`.

-If a MCSID is returned, the `MessageCandidateSetWorker` will attempt to find a MessageCandidateSetCandidate for the MCSID.
-The `MessageCandidateSetCandidate` is the earliest TriggerKafkaMessage record for the given MCSID, based on message offset.
+If a MCS is returned, the `MessageCandidateSetWorker` will attempt to find a MessageCandidateSetCandidate for the MCS.
+The `MessageCandidateSetCandidate` is the earliest TriggerKafkaMessage record for the given MCS, based on message offset.

 If a `MessageCandidateSetCandidate` is found, the `MessageCandidateSetWorker`